-where the strict inequality follows from \Cref{thm:UniqueGraph} as the infimum is attained for some $Q^*\in \{\tilde \cG\}\times (\cF_i)_{1\leq i \leq p} \times \cP_{\mathrm{G}}^p $.
-Our theory and subsequent results transfer effortlessly to these modifications. \end{remark} We can now use the score functions to identify the true causal graph of a restricted structural model.
-In the Gaussian case, for example, we have, by virtue of \Cref{ass:identifiabilityOfConditionalMeanScores},
+The modified Gaussian score function and restrictions of condition $(b)$ in \Cref{lm:Ass1} coincides with the working conditions of \cite{CAM}.
+Alternative information-theoretic conditions guaranteeing that \Cref{ass:identifiabilityOfConditionalMeanScores} holds are derived in \Cref{sec:ScoreGap}.
+If \Cref{ass:identifiabilityOfConditionalMeanScores} is satisfied, then we can use the score functions to identify the true causal graph of a restricted structural model: In the Gaussian noise setting, for example, we have

 In practice, we consider estimates of the above quantities and optimize the corresponding empirical loss function.
-Solving \Cref{eq:CausalGraphMinimizesGaussianScore} (or its empirical counterpart) using exhaustive search is computationally intractable already for moderately large choices of $p$.\footnote{In the context of linear Gaussian models, \citet{chickering2002optimal} proves consistency of greedy equivalent search towards the correct Markov equivalence class.
+Solving \Cref{eq:CausalGraphMinimizesGaussianScore} (or its empirical counterpart) using exhaustive search is computationally intractable already for moderately large choices of $p$.\footnote{In the context of linear Gaussian noise models, \citet{chickering2002optimal} proves consistency of greedy equivalent search towards the correct Markov equivalence class.
 This, however, does not imply that the optimization problem in \Cref{eq:CausalGraphMinimizesGaussianScore} is solved: for a given sample, the method is not guaranteed to find the optimal scoring graph (but the output will converge to the correct graph).} We now introduce CAT, a computationally efficient method that solves the optimization exactly.